Cornell-SA-Tech/about/sa-reimbursement-how-to/README.md

 ## FAQ
 1. *How do food purchases work?*

     Food purchases work in two cases:
-    * If you host an event: you *must* have a co-sponsorng organization and SA will pay cover $1 per person
+    * If you host an event: you *must* have a co-sponsoring organization and SA will pay cover $1 per person
-    * If you have a committee meeting that *must* run through dinner time, then you are allowed to buy a or two pizza or low-cost sandwiches for your team.
-There must be a reason for requiring it happen during Dinner time.
+    * If you have a committee meeting that *must* run through dinner time (4-9PM), then you are allowed to buy a or two pizza or low-cost sandwiches for your team.
+There must be a real reason for requiring it happen during dinner time.

    tl;dr Food purchases are tricky and if you just want to buy lunch for your entire committee then that won't be allowed